gardrek/bollox/README.md

 `if` and `while` statements are able to be more Rust-like; you either have to use brackets around the body, even if it's just one expression, *or* use parenthesis around the condition.

-Except in compatibility mode, closures make a copy of the environment rather than taking reference.
-This eliminates the ability to use variables that haven't been declared yet when the function is declared.

 There is no static analysis pass, so some things that would have been compile-time errors in Lox are runtime errors in Bollox.
 For instance, a class still cannot inherit from itself, simply because the variable is not yet defined in the environment in which the superclass is first looked up.

 Remainder operator `a % b`